I am America's real anchorman, America's truth detector, and America's Doctor of Democracy all combined as one harmless, lovable little fuzzball.

 Yes, debate puts Steele on defense.

-Uh it did no such thing.
+It did no such thing.

 Stay with us.

-Uh Wayne Curry, a Democrat who became the first black Prince George's County executive in 1994, served two terms, is said to be influential in Prince George's, the uh county that's the state's second largest county, has about 846,000 residents, according to the Census Bureau.
+Wayne Curry, a Democrat who became the first black Prince George's County executive in 1994, served two terms, is said to be influential in Prince George's, the county that's the state's second largest county, has about 846,000 residents, according to the Census Bureau.

-Mr. Curry also made a dramatic last-minute endorsement in this year's Democratic primary uh for Prince George's County executive one week before the primary.
+Mr. Curry also made a dramatic last-minute endorsement in this year's Democratic primary for Prince George's County executive one week before the primary.

-Mr. Curry endorsed the challenger Russian Baker, who drew even in polls with incumbent Jack Johnson from 10 to 15 points out.
+Mr. Curry endorsed the challenger Russian Baker, who drew even-in polls with incumbent Jack Johnson from 10 to 15 points out.

-Uh Johnson still won the primary by a narrow margin.
+Johnson still won the primary by a narrow margin.

 So Wayne Curry does move voters.

-Um Wayne I know Wayne Curry is a huge big shot in Prince George's County.
+I know Wayne Curry is a huge big shot in Prince George's County.

-This could uh have some profound effect on the race in Maryland between Michael Steele and Benjamin Cardinal.
+This could have some profound effect on the race in Maryland between Michael Steele and Benjamin Cardinal.

 Let's go to the audio sound bites of the debate yesterday.

-Tim Russert says uh to Ben Cardin, do you stand by your comment you would consider cutting off funding for the war in Iraq?
+Tim Russert says to Ben Cardin, do you stand by your comment you would consider cutting off funding for the war in Iraq?

 There's a lot of different options that Congress can consider, including contingencies of funds.